Page last updated on: April 6th, 2021

-"First, Hera cleared any dirt from her desirable body with ambrosia*
+"First, Hera cleaned any dirt from her desirable body with ambrosia*

 and then she suffused her body with plenty of oil